LPG Gas Car: Does LPG Gas Auto Conversion Damage Engine?

 Conclusion

-In summary, there are many benefits to using car LPG gas to fuel your car engine.
+In summary, there are many benefits of LP gas cars for your car engine.

-LPG for cars can prolong engine life as it is cleaner burning, reducing carbon buildup, and it’s octane rating can remove the risk of pre-ignition.
+An LPG gas cars prolongs engine life as it is cleaner burning, reducing carbon buildup, and it’s octane rating can remove the risk of pre-ignition.

 New Residential LPG customer?